andreas-thor/CRExplorer/website/docs/manual/options.md

 ### Open

-The program uses an internal file format "*.cre", which can be used as a "working format" and for the exchange of working files.
+CRExplorer uses an internal file format "*.cre", which can be used as a "working format" and for the exchange of working files.
 The file contains all data including changes by the user.
 Using Microsoft Windows, one can double click on any *.cre file and thus run CRExplorer automatically.
 Note that the available memory on the computer decreases the more datasets have been opened and without terminating CRExplorer in-between.
 Thus, memory is not freed when a new dataset is loaded.

 ### Import

-**Web of Science**: CRExplorer opens one or several datasets from WoS.
+**Web of Science**: CRExplorer opens one or several datasets from Web of Science (WoS).
 The datasets should be downloaded using the option **Save to Other File Formats**.
 As **Record Content** select **Full Record and Cited References** and as File Format select **Other Reference Software**.
-The records have to be searched in the WoS Core Collection in order to be able to save full records including the CRs.
+The records have to be searched in the WoS Core Collection in order to be able to save full records including the cited references (CRs).

 **Scopus**: CRExplorer opens one or several datasets from Scopus.
 The file format **CSV** (including citations, abstracts, and references) should be chosen for downloading records.

 Before loading the WoS or Scopus data into CRExplorer, the program analyses the file(s) which the user would like to import.
-When the analyses are finished, some basic information on the full dataset (we would like to call it “population”) are presented to the user in a window (in fields with grey background): number of non-distinct CRs, minimum/maximum RPY, number of (citing) publications, minimum/maximum publication year (of the citing publication), number of CRs without RPYs, and number of (citing) publications without publication year.
+When the analyses are finished, some basic information on the full dataset (we would like to call it “population”) are presented to the user in a window (in fields with grey background): number of non-distinct CRs, minimum/maximum reference publication year (RPY), number of (citing) publications, minimum/maximum publication year (of the citing publication), number of CRs without RPYs, and number of (citing) publications without publication year.

 **Crossref file**: CRExplorer opens one or several datasets from Crossref (see [https://www.crossref.org/]()).
 In addition, cited references data can be directly imported into CRExplorer by using the search interface for Crossref data (**Crossref search**).
-The search can be run based on (1) a list of DOIs provided by the user (whitespace-separated) or (2) an ISSN (e.g., 0138-9130 for the journal Scientometrics).
-The range of cited references years can be set to restrict the set of imported data.
+The search can be run based on (1) a list of DOIs provided by the user (whitespace-separated) or (2) an ISSN (e.g., 0138-9130 for the journal *Scientometrics*).
+The range of RPYs can be set to restrict the set of imported data.

 **CSV-file**: Datasets in csv format can be imported.
 The format is the same as for the csv export.
 The same column header names must be used.
 However, not all columns need to be provided in the csv-file to be imported: At least, the columns **CR**, **RPY**, and **N_CR** should be provided.
 If no column **N_CR** is provided, the program assumes that each provided reference occurs once.
 The column **ID** is ignored (even if it is provided) and a new unique ID will be assigned.